 Here are five reasons you should turn to a qualified real estate agent when the time comes to purchase:

 Most first-time home buyers are surprised to hear this.
 The seller pays a commission to his or her real estate agent and to your agent upon closing.
-For prospective home buyers, using a real estate agent is a cost-free proposition.
+For prospective home buyers, using a real estate agent is a low-cost proposition.

 A good real estate agent has spent decades forging relationships in the community that will yield the information you need when buying a home, from proposed new developments to zoning restrictions to the quality of different neighborhoods.
 They can also access the Multiple Listing Service, a database where real estate agents share information about houses on the market.